wiloon/blog/content/post/archive-2/2017-01-06-system-exitn.md

 * if a security manager exists and its <code>checkExit</code>

-* method doesn&#8217;t allow exit with the specified status.
+* method doesn't allow exit with the specified status.

 * @see java.lang.Runtime#exit(int)